This post contains affiliate links and I may earn a commission if you make a purchase.

 You can eliminate a lot of the drama by doing a credit score or a credit history check on the person.

 Because like it or not, credit scores reflect your overall credit risk – the better your score, the higher the chance that you’re going to pay your bills and that you would be a good person to rent to.

 - 2. Your Credit Cards Will Have A High-Interest Rate

 If you have a low credit score, chances are, you might not get a credit card with a low interest rate.
 You would still get a credit card; that’s not a problem.
 In fact, people who’ve declared bankruptcy still get credit cards in America.

 The problem is, getting the right kind of cards.
 These cards, of course, are the ones with low interest rate, and you, probably, will not get those offers if you’re a bad credit risk.

 How do banks find out if you’re a bad credit risk?
 Your credit score.
 The same goes for getting a limit increase on your credit card.
 If you have a low credit score, your credit card limit would be quite low.

-There are certain very sensitive jobs that require background checks, and, oftentimes, these background checks also look into your financial records.
+There are certain susceptible jobs that require background checks, and oftentimes, these background checks also look into your financial records.

 It would look really bad for certain jobs that involve money and credit security if your credit score is quite low.
 There have been many people that didn’t get jobs because of a low credit score.